 The following tables set forth selected historical consolidated financial data of Artisan Partners Asset Management as of the dates and for the periods indicated.
 The selected consolidated statements of operations data for the years ended December 31, 2016, 2015 and 2014 and the selected consolidated statements of financial condition data as of December 31, 2016 and 2015 have been derived from our audited consolidated financial statements included elsewhere in this document.
 The selected consolidated statements of operations data for the years ended December 31, 2013 and 2012 and the consolidated statement of financial condition as of December 31, 2014, 2013 and 2012 have been derived from consolidated financial statements not included elsewhere in this document.
-The historical consolidated financial statements are the combined results of Artisan Partners Asset Management and Artisan Partners Holdings were under common control at the time of the IPO Reorganization, Artisan Partners Asset Management and Artisan Partners Holdings was accounted for as a transaction among entities under common control.
-Artisan Partners Asset Management has been allocated a part of Artisan Partners Holdings' general partner.
+The historical consolidated financial statements are the combined results of Artisan Partners Asset Management and Artisan Partners Holdings.
+Because Artisan Partners Asset Management and Artisan Partners Holdings were under common control at the time of the IPO Reorganization, Artisan Partners Asset Management's acquisition of control of Artisan Partners Holdings was accounted for as a transaction among entities under common control.
+Artisan Partners Asset Management has been allocated a part of Artisan Partners Holdings' net income since March 12, 2013, when it became Artisan Partners Holdings' general partner.